 I thought the Angell TC 95 Custom 16×19 played well from all areas on the court.
 The 95 sq inch head size is home to me and I had no issues finding the sweet spot.
 Without the extra lead in the head, I did struggle with stability so I would definitely recommend most players to get one with a beefier weight.
 330 grams unstrung would have been perfect for me for example.

 It is not easy to give the Angell Custom TC 95 points based on its performance since it delivered pretty much everywhere, but I give it a go anyway.

 Angell TC 95 Custom 16×19 Racquet Review – Ratings

-Here the lead tape came in handy, because the lack of stability in stock form didn’t make the racquet easy to volley with.
+Here the lead tape came in handy, because the lack of stability in stock form did not make the racquet easy to volley with.
 I definitely think 95 sq inch racquets needs 340 grams or more when strung not be too “flimsy”.

-I didn’t serve as much with this racquet as I wanted to due to a knee injury that popped up and now has me sidelined for a while.
-It’s a nice stick on the serve, similar to my HEAD LM Radicals, but not giving you Babolat Pure Drive Tour (read my review) superpowers.
+I did not serve as much with this racquet as I wanted to due to a knee injury that popped up and now has me sidelined for a while.
+It is a nice stick on the serve, similar to my HEAD LM Radicals, but not giving you Babolat Pure Drive Tour (read my review) superpowers.

 The string pattern is nice and tight for 16×19 and the smaller head size offers plenty of control and feeling that you can swing big and go for your shots.

 This racquet, like most control-oriented racquets, gives you what you put into it.
 For a 70 RA unstrung racquet is relatively low on power I would say.